 The Police and Crime Commissioner is a registered (data) Controller with the Information Commissioner’s Office (Z3466326).
 You can search the register of controllers (external link) to find out more about:

-Further details are published on the Police and Crime Commissioner’s website and can be found here Privacy Notice
+Further details are published on the Police and Crime Commissioner’s website and can be found here Privacy Notices

 The Information Commissioner